linuxserver/docker-lazylibrarian/README.md

 [hub]: https://hub.docker.com/r/linuxserver/lazylibrarian/

 [LazyLibrarian][lazyurl] is a program to follow authors and grab metadata for all your digital reading needs.
 It uses a combination of Goodreads Librarything and optionally GoogleBooks as sources for author info and book info.
+This container is based on the DobyTang fork.

 [![lazylibrarian](https://raw.githubusercontent.com/linuxserver/docker-templates/master/linuxserver.io/img/lazylibrarian-icon.png)][lazyurl]
 [lazyurl]: https://github.com/DobyTang/LazyLibrarian